xorbit/wesp32-demos/wesp32_light_server/README.md

 Replace the placeholder with the name of your downloaded MicroPython image.

 The script not only flashes MicroPython to the wESP32 but it also updates the `boot.py` file to automatically configure the ESP32 networking subsystem correctly for the wESP32.
 This makes it so your own scripts don't even need to bother to do anything to get the LAN connected!
 You can just access the `lan` variable to interact with the `LAN` object and get useful information such as the IP address.

+Note that MicroPython comes pre-installed on the wESP32 from the factory, so on a new unit you can skip this step!

 ### Installing dependency modules